RelativeAlbatros/epie/README.md

 # epie

-epie (as in e-pie) is a terminal text editor that is similar to vi.
+epie (as in e-pie) is a vim-like modal text editor for POSIX terminal.

 ## Features